davidtrainer/blt-site-studio/README.md

 Acquia BLT integration with Site Studio
 ====

+Acquia BLT integration with Site Studio
+====

-This is an [Acquia BLT](https://github.com/acquia/blt) plugin providing [Acquia Site Studio](https://www.acquia.com/products-services/acquia-cohesion) integration.
+This is an [Acquia BLT](https://github.com/acquia/blt) plugin providing [Acquia Site Studio](https://www.acquia.com/products-services/acquia-cohesion) integration to add the necessary site studio commands to blt setup to automate the Site Studio configuration setup and deployment.

-This plugin is **community-created** and **community-supported**.
-Acquia does not provide any direct support for this software or provide any warranty as to its stability.
+This plugin automates the necessary Site Studio drush commands into BLT setup to do the following:
+* Import Site Studio assets from the API.
+* Import Site configuration from the sync folder.
+* Rebuild's Site Studio.

+Site Studio version: >=6.4.0

 ## Installation